 To become a CPA, you will have to take and pass all four parts of the AICPA uniform CPA exam along with fulfilling the education and work experience requirements of your state.

-Certified Financial Analyst (CFA) Designation
+Chartered Financial Analyst (CFA) Designation

 The CFA exam is administered by the CFA Institute.
 The exam process is much longer than the CPA exam because it is only tested one to two times each year depending on the level you are sitting for.
-The total exam time is also longer and costs more than the CPA exam.
+Additionally, the total exam time is also longer and costs more than the CPA exam.

 Certified Management Accountant (CMA) Certification